The Caviar Queen herself, Laura King talks about her specialist subject – caviar

 7. The people who make caviar are called Ikrjanschik.
 Before making caviar they must undergo an apprenticeship that lasts anywhere from 10 to 15 years.

 8. Caviar is judged on its colour, flavour, texture and maturity.
-The finest, most expensive caviars are older, larger eggs that are lighter in color.
+The finest, most expensive caviars are older, larger eggs that are lighter in colour.
 Lower quality caviar is younger, with a less intensely fishy flavour, and darker in colour.

 9. It can take anywhere from eight to 18 years for the sturgeon to produce mature eggs that are large enough for caviar harvesting.